ayadij/garage-app/README.md

 * Users (Anyone with an acount)
     - view all pages
 * Non-users
-    - can only see the Landing
+    - can only see the Landing Page

+---

+### Landing Page
+- Navbar only visible when logged in
-Navbar over all of the pages except for the Landing Page Copywrite on only the Landing Page
+- Copywrite on only the Landing Page

+### Garage Page
+- Summary (name, year, make, model) displayed a
+- Actions displayed
+    - Details
+    - Edit (Admin only)
+    - Remove (Admin only)
+    - New (Admin only)

+### Vin Decoding Page
+- for now, direct link to a external vin decoding page

+---

+### Refactor
+x validate presence of name in vehicle form x truncate x friendly routes x send to garage page after logging in